AutoCAD or Fusion 360, which is better? What are the differences between AutoCAD and Fusion 360?

 Autodesk developed both platforms, AutoCAD being the original poster child for Autodesk.
 In the past couple of decades, we have seen a slew of new products come out of the minds of Autodesk’s developers.

 Think of AutoCAD as the granddad of the Autodesk family.
 You can think of Fusion 360 as one of the new little grandbabies.
 As different industries used AutoCAD and other more basic drafting programs, they started to request tools to make their jobs easier.
-Autodesk produced Civil3d for civil engineers, for example.
+So, for instance, Autodesk produced Civil3d, specialized software for civil engineers.

 AutoCAD is what you might call “dumb geometry.”
 When you draw a line in AutoCAD, it doesn’t know whether it is representing a wall, a contour line, a plastic part, a door, a window, etc. CAD programs are becoming more and more integrated with reality and are simulating actual conditions of the thing they are drawing.